sackio/mongoo/README.md

 * **solr** - combines with [solrdex](https://github.com/sackio/solrdex) to add blazing-fast and powerful Solr full-text searching to any Mongoose model.
 * **schedule** - represents a chronological schedule and all the fun validations that entails (still in progress)
 * **access_control** - combines with [rol](https://github.com/sackio/rol) to provide powerful access control and scoping for models and their documents -- drop this in to create an instant API
+* **payment** - combines with [pa1d](https://github.com/sackio/pa1d) to provide payment processing in Mongoose.
+Create payment accounts and store payment methods using common payment gateways, then perform transactions, keeping records in Mongo.

 Utilities include: